How to Get Into Consulting: Top 5 Tips From a Former Bain Interviewer

 Your choice of degree program can significantly influence your candidacy for consulting jobs.
 While consulting firms welcome diverse academic backgrounds, certain fields of study tend to align well with the skills required for consulting roles.

-- Popular Fields: Business, economics, engineering, mathematics, and computer science are common choices.
+- Business, economics, math, engineering, or computer science

 Focus on High Academic Performance

 Consulting firms often use academic performance as a proxy for intellectual rigor and discipline.
-A strong GPA not only strengthens your resume but also helps you pass initial screening.
+A strong GPA not only strengthens your resume but also helps you pass the initial screening.
+Additionally, skills like analytical and interpersonal abilities are highly valued by consulting firms.

 Tips for Maintaining a High GPA: